The Oceania region includes thousands of islands throughout the Central and South Pacific Ocean divided into three island groups.

 Continental islands were once attached to continents until they were separated by sea level changes and tectonic activity.
-Tectonic activity is what causes earthquakes by the movement and collision of different plates of the Earth’s crust.
+Tectonic activity causes earthquakes by the movement and collision of different plates of the Earth’s crust.

 Australia’s landscape is dominated by the Outback, a region of deserts.
 New Zealand’s glaciers are a result of the islands’ high elevations and proximity to cool, moisture-bearing winds.
-Papua New Guinea’s highland rain forests are a result of the island’s high elevations, proximity to tropical, moisture-bearing winds, and location right below the warm Equator.
+Papua New Guinea’s highland rain forests are a result of the island’s high elevations, proximity to tropical, moisture-bearing winds, and the warm Equator.

 The island region of Melanesia is a major part of the “Ring of Fire,” a string of volcanoes around the boundary of the Pacific Ocean.

 Low islands are also called coral islands, made of the skeletons and living bodies of small marine animals called corals.
 Low islands may form an irregular ring of very small islands, called an atoll, when a coral reef builds up around a volcanic island, then the volcanic island erodes away, leaving a lagoon.

 Many plants and animals reached the islands from southern Asia during the last glacial period, when sea levels were low.
 After sea levels rose, species adapted to the environment of each island.
 Due to their isolation, Australia and Oceania have a high number of unique species.

 Plants traveled between islands by riding wind or ocean currents.
 Birds carried the seeds of fruits and plants.
 Other species include ferns, mosses, flowering plants, coconut palms, and mangroves.

 Birds are very common in Australia and Oceania because they can move from island to island.
 There are seabirds and flightless birds such as emus and kiwis.